 How do I file a wage/hour or labor standards claim in North Carolina?

-You can file a complaint with the North Carolina Department of Labor.
-You can do so by calling the Department's Raleigh office at 919.807.2796, or by calling toll-free (NC only) 1-800-NC-LABOR (1-800-625-2267).
+The North Carolina Department of Labor’s Standards and Inspections Division, Wage and Hour Bureau handles wage and hour complaints for $50.00 or more.
+You can file a complaint by calling toll-free (NC only) 1-800-NC-LABOR (1-800-625-2267).
 The Department can hold hearings regarding your wage claim, will attempt to resolve the issue, and can file a suit in court on your behalf.
 If your claim involves your last paycheck, you must wait at least 10 days before contacting the Department.
-If you have already brought an action in court to recover wages you are owed (see #7 below), the Department cannot help you.
+If you have already brought an action in court to recover wages you are owed (see below), the Department cannot help you.
 If the Department does bring a case on your behalf, you will receive the wages you are owed plus interest on those wages.
 You will receive twice unless your employer can prove that (s)he acted in good faith and did not believe (s)he had violated state law.

 What are my time deadlines?

 Do not delay in contacting the North Carolina Department of Labor to file a claim.
-There are strict time limits in which charges of wage-and-hour violations must be filed.
-As there is a 2-year statute of limitations on all wage claims cases with the state of North Carolina, if you wait more than two years after you are owed wages, the Department cannot do anything for you.
+There are strict time limits in which charges of wage and hour violations must be filed.
+There is a two-year statute of limitations on all wage claims cases with the state of North Carolina, so if you wait more than two years after you are owed wages to file a complaint, the Department cannot do anything for you.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the North Carolina Department of Labor.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the North Carolina Department of Labor.

 How can I or my attorney pursue a claim in court in North Carolina?